-The RMRP, which would receive approximately \$3.7 billion annually once all new revenue streams take effect, is funded by the newly established Road Maintenance and Rehabilitation Account (RMRA), which receives four sources of new revenue.
-These revenues would be adjusted by Consumer Price Index (CPI) beginning on July 1, 2020.
-The four new revenue sources are bulleted below:
+The RMRP, which would receive approximately \$3.7 billion annually once all new revenue streams take effect, is funded by the newly established Road Maintenance and Rehabilitation Account (RMRA), which receives four sources of new revenue:

-- A new 12-cent/gallon gasoline excise tax, effective November 1, 2017. - Monies remaining from a new vehicle registration surcharge (called a Transportation Improvement Fee) after an inflation-adjusted \$600 million annual set-aside for public transit, intercity/commuter rail and a new Congested Corridors program.
+- A new 12-cent/gallon gasoline excise tax, effective November 1, 2017. - Monies remaining from a new vehicle registration surcharge (called a Transportation Improvement Fee) after \$600 million annually is set aside for public transit, intercity/commuter rail and a new Congested Corridors program.
 These programs are described in more detail on pages 2-5.
-The vehicle surcharge takes effect on January 1, 2018. - A new \$100/year zero-emission vehicle registration surcharge, which takes effect on July 1, 2020. - 50 percent of the 20-cent/gallon diesel excise tax increase, effective November 1, 2017.
+The vehicle surcharge takes effect on January 1, 2018 - A new \$100/year zero-emission vehicle registration surcharge, which takes effect on July 1, 2020. - 50 percent of the 20-cent/gallon diesel excise tax increase, effective November 1, 2017.